 I was frustrated, it turned to a mini-argument, I pointed out the logic of the course of action and asked why she was refusing.
 She didn’t have words for it, she just said she can’t.
-I then resorted to subtle threats, and I stormed out of the room.

 After having a shower, I reflected deeply on the issue and how I could have handled it better.
 You see, in being a leader or even just a friend or companion, a very important if not the most important skill is empathy – the ability to have another person’s perspective.

 My partner is mostly phlegmatic, I was asking her to approach a person and make a request, while that isn’t a confrontation to me, I’m sure she viewed it as one.
 The right thing for me to do would have been to understand her feelings instead of focusing on the logic of my argument and the merits and demerits of the course of action.